-Folkstreams mission is to find, catalog and preserve documentary films of American culture.
+The mission of Folkstreams is to find, stream, contextualize, and preserve documentary films about American folklife.

 - The idea for Folkstreams grew out of attempts by documentary filmmakers to gain greater exposure for their films.
-Although many of these films had won film festival awards and critical acclaim, they did not fit easily into mass-market outlets of the late 20th Century, like movie theatres, video shops, and broadcast and cable television.
-The films often had odd lengths, lacked "name actors," and sometimes starred people who do not speak "broadcast English.”
-With the advent of the Internet, however, these films can find special interest, "niche" audiences that heretofore could not be reached easily.
+Although many of these films had won film festival awards and critical acclaim, they did not fit easily into mass-market outlets of the late 20th Century: movie theatres, video shops, and broadcast and cable television.
+The films often had odd lengths, lacked "name actors," and sometimes starred people who did not speak "broadcast English.”
+With the advent of the Internet, however, these films could find special-interest "niche" audiences heretofore not easily reached.

-- Folkstreams streams films in copyright.
-These are streamed at no cost because the filmmakers (1) want the renewed interest in their life work and (2) believe that there may be video and stock footage sales once the site become recognized as "the place" to find folk life material.
-Folkstreams functions like an easy to use stock footage house.
-For example, Tom Davenport sold footage from his "Born For Hard Luck" to the producers of the French feature film "Amalie".
+- We stream copyrighted films.
+The filmmakers permit this because they (1) want the renewed interest in their life work and (2) believe that Folkstreams may help them make video and stock footage sales.
+The site is becoming recognized as "the place" to find folklife material.
+It functions as an easy-to-use stock footage house.
+For example, Tom Davenport sold footage from his "Born For Hard Luck" to the producers of the French feature film "Amalie.”

-- The archive is being held and maintained by the Southern Folklife Collection at the University of North Carolina in Chapel Hill.
-Most of this archive is 16mm film --a stable and long-lived format which can be continuously adapted to the latest digital streaming schemes.
+- The Folkstreams archive is held and maintained by the Southern Folklife Collection at the University of North Carolina in Chapel Hill.
+Much of this archive is composed of 16mm films.
+This format is stable and long-lived and can be continuously adapted to the latest digital-streaming schemes.

-- The films are by older, maverick filmmakers and folklorists who did the work because they loved their subjects.
-This work is something that the mainstream corporate culture paid little attention to.
-However, the body of work contains some of the most significant and artistic documentaries of the 20th century.
-These films have been notoriously hard to distribute but now we bring them to the people.
+- The films were made by older maverick filmmakers and folklorists who did their work because they loved the subjects.
+Mainstream corporate culture paid little attention to the material.
+However, this body of work contains some of the most significant and artistic documentaries of the 20th century.
+These films have been notoriously hard to distribute but now we bring them to the widest of audiences.

-- Like the Farm Security Administration photo collection at the Library of Congress and Folkways Recordings at the Smithsonian Institute, Folkstreams will define important aspects of our national culture.
-As the world culture becomes more homogenized, these films are important for our national memory.
-Folkstreams is like a cultural seed bank.
+- Like the Farm Security Administration photo collection at the Library of Congress and Folkways Recordings at the Smithsonian Institution, Folkstreams preserves important aspects of our national culture.
+As world culture becomes more homogenized, these films are important for our national memory.
+Folkstreams has become a cultural seed bank.

-- The films preserve the style and the context of enacted folk performance, two keys to the interpretation of a text, an object, or an event that before the availability of film could be only incompletely documented or communicated by text.
+- The films preserve the style and the context of enacted folk performances, two keys to the interpretation of a text, an object, or an event.
+Before the availability of film, preservation of folk practices depended mainly upon texts alone.

-- Since these documentary films have typically given great weight to what have been called "community scholars"-insiders, participants, the real virtuosos of the traditions shown-they give the viewers access to authorities they cannot find in academia and rarely find given voice in books.
+- These documentary films typically give great weight to what have been called "community scholars"--insiders, participants, the real virtuosos of the traditions shown.
+They give the viewers access to authorities they cannot find in academia and rarely find given voice in books.
 The films accordingly are extremely important social and aesthetic documents.

-- The films are also valuable historical documents-not only because they take the viewers directly into social worlds (the work, play, struggles, and worship of often extraordinary ordinary people) now passing more and more into the historical past, but also because the films themselves are the products of historical movements and attitudes.
+- The films are also valuable historical documents.
+They take the viewers directly into social worlds (the work, play, struggles, and worship of often extraordinary ordinary people) now passing more and more into the historical past.
+And the films themselves are also the products of historical movements and attitudes.
 They preserve the life of specific times and places and also embody the limitations and opportunities, the ideologies and insights of their makers.

 - We want those who watch a film on Folkstreams also to be able to use the site as an introduction to fields new to them.
-Our goal is to have each film accompanied by helpful materials prepared by the filmmaker, folklorists, and others about the making of the film, the lives of the film subjects, the cultural traditions shown in the films, suggestions for readings and related websites where they can explore the material further.
+Our goal is to have each film accompanied by helpful materials prepared by the filmmakers, folklorists, and others about the making of the films, the lives of the film subjects, the cultural traditions shown in the films, and suggestions for readings and related websites where they can explore the material further.
 For a number of the films we offer teaching guides.